Genshin Impact Accessibility Report

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Similar Games With More Accessibility Features for Visual

 If you want to play Genshin Impact, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Genshin Impact has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Genshin Impact which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.